DeepSoftwareAnalytics/CodeSumEvaluation/README.md

 # On the Evaluation of Neural Code Summarization
+This is the replication package for ["On the Evaluation of Neural Code Summarization"](https://arxiv.org/abs/2107.07112) accepted to ICSE2022.

 ![fig](Fig/awesome.png)

  Note: If the above image can not be rendered correctly, please clear the cache of web browser and refresh the page.